stakater/kubestackplus-docs/content/legal-documents/gtc.md

 1. **Scope of Services**

-    1. The scope of services provided by STAKATER is determined by the specific details outlined in the statmenet of work / contractual orders.
+    1. The scope of services provided by STAKATER is determined by the specific details outlined in the statement of work / contractual orders.

     1. Both Parties agree to collaborate on related activities pursuant to the statements of work to this Agreement.